tensorflow/tensorflow/g3doc/Dialects/Affine.md

 shorthand-bound ::= ssa-id | `-`? integer-literal
 ```

-The `for` operation represents an affine loop nest, defining an SSA value for
+The `affine.for` operation represents an affine loop nest, defining an SSA value
-its induction variable.
+for its induction variable.
 This SSA value always has type
 [`index`](LangRef.md#index-type), which is the size of the machine word.

-The `for` operation executes its body a number of times iterating from a lower
+The `affine.for` operation executes its body a number of times iterating from a
-bound to an upper bound by a stride.
-The stride, represented by `step`, is a
+lower bound to an upper bound by a stride.
+The stride, represented by `step`, is
-positive constant integer which defaults to "1" if not present.
+a positive constant integer which defaults to "1" if not present.
 The lower and
 upper bounds specify a half-open range: the range includes the lower bound but
 does not include the upper bound.

-The lower and upper bounds of a `for` operation are represented as an
+The lower and upper bounds of a `affine.for` operation are represented as an
 application of an affine mapping to a list of SSA values passed to the map.
 The
 [same restrictions](#restrictions-on-dimensions-and-symbols) hold for these SSA
 values as for all bindings of SSA values to dimensions and symbols.